simplesteph/docker-kerberos-get-keytab/README.md

             simplesteph/docker-kerberos-get-keytab
 ```

+You may have to reboot your machine after running this command to reset the logins (see https://github.com/simplesteph/docker-kerberos-get-keytab/issues/1)

 ## Providing your own krb5.conf

 If you wish, you can provide your own krb5.conf to find the login servers